 Tubal ligation reversal can be expensive.
 Most couples must pay for the procedure without the help of health insurance.
 The upfront fees for the surgery can be a barrier for many couples seeking to have a baby.

 A tubal ligation reversal payment plan can help couples afford the surgery today, and make payments over time.
 The clinic performing the procedure may offer a payment plan, or you can find other financing options.
-There are four approaches to make the payments more affordable:
+There are four approaches to making the payments more affordable.